-The story of liking IT, for me, is a story of two separate but intertwining parts, much like the novel’s swings from childhood to adulthood (of which I know about, but, for reasons outlined above, obviously haven’t read).
+The story of liking IT, for me, is a story of two separate but intertwining parts, much like the novel’s swings from childhood to adulthood (of which I know about, but, for reasons outlined above, don’t know too much about).
 As a concept, IT isn’t a monster movie so much as it’s about all of the things you fear or suspect as a child.
-That fear of the dark, that fear of what’s out there waiting for you, the fear of not being listened to, not being able to speak and being labelled things that you’re not, that feeling that there’s something wrong with your town specifically and you might never escape, that feeling that all the adults around you are giving you bad advice on purpose, and everything you might feel when things start to go wrong in your young life, whether it’s how you feel when kids who were once your best friends or first crushes (or both?) move away forever or how profoundly it changes everything when life gets serious and you might lose a sibling.
+That fear of the dark, that fear of what’s out there waiting for you, the fear of not being listened to, not being able to speak and being labelled things that you’re not, that feeling that there’s something wrong with your town specifically and you’ll never be able to escape it, that feeling that all the adults around you are giving you bad advice on purpose, and everything you might feel when things start to go wrong in your young life, whether it’s how you feel when kids who were once your best friends or first crushes (or both?) move away forever or how profoundly it changes everything and makes life suddenly more serious when you lose a sibling.
 It’s that creeping, building feeling you get when you realize at a young age that you might be prey far more than predator.
 And it’s also about a clown/monster thing running all over a small town killing its children.

-Our heroes in IT, the Losers Club, are all at that age when you haven’t yet learned to hate your parents, but they’re becoming far less integral parts of your life.
+Our heroes in IT, the Losers Club, are all at that age when you haven’t yet learned to hate your parents, but they’re becoming less and less central to your young life.
 For the most part the adults in IT are a mix of absent and a source of horror to the kids, either faintly but discernibly creepy or full-on abusers, and there’s almost a sense in IT that whatever weird things are happening in Derry are things that the adults must be wilfully ignorant of at best and complicit in at worst.
 That’s never made explicitly clear in the movie itself, but it’s a feeling that hangs over the town implicitly, because Derry is a horrible little place to live in, far more accepting of and resigned to hatred and terror than it should be.
-Henry Bowers, the town bully who terrorizes the Losers, goes much further than the typical bully, threatening them and assaulting them like you’d expect, but also going so far, at one point, to carve his initials in the belly of his victims with a knife.
-He’s a real psychopath and a genuine threat to the Losers, and in the few instances where the adults see what he’s capable of, they just drive on by.
+Henry Bowers, the town bully who terrorizes the Losers, goes much further than the typical bully, threatening them and assaulting them like you’d expect, but also going so far, at one point, to carve his initials in the belly of his victim with a knife.
+He’s a real psychopath and a genuine threat to the Losers’ lives, and in the few instances where the adults see what he’s capable of, they just drive on by.
 This is all fertile ground to explore in IT, particularly when you learn about the town’s tragic, haunted past as Ben, the new kid and an outsider at school, teaches the other Losers about some of the finer points of Derry’s history, which includes significant occurrences of death, murder, disappearances, and mass explosions.

 The real strength of IT comes from its young cast, all of whom inhabit their roles so fully that it’s easy to forget how bad kid actors usually are.
 They’re all the types of kids you’ve met in school, outwardly quiet and unassuming but fun and boisterous when in their comfort zone with each other, and they all look like typical kids too, the kind who probably aren’t going to grow up into movie stars or models.
-It’s watching them grow up, learning about their fears and fascinations, and confronting their nightmares that makes the story of IT work, and purely as a kids-getting-into-danger movie, IT stands amongst the best of its peers.
+It’s watching them grow up, learning about their fascinations and fears, and confronting their nightmares that makes the story of IT work, and purely as a kids-getting-into-danger movie, IT stands among the best of its peers.
 I also want to mention here what a good job the costuming department did, because these kids look terrible in the same way we probably all did back when our parents bought clothes two sizes too big so we’d grow into them and before we’d developed any sense of fashion or taste or shame (some of those kids shorts are really short; I personally refuse to wear anything other than pants as an adult).

 On that side of IT, following these kids and seeing them grow, there was a lot of fun but also a lot of truth.
-They swear, they take dumb risks, they get mad at each other, and they fall in love in that kid way, the kind that won’t last but you need to experience to grow up.
-The kids in IT are more literally vulnerable than any of the other town’s inhabitants, but they’re the only ones capable of seeing the things that happen in the movie aren’t right or acceptable, and they’re the only ones willing to take it upon themselves to do what’s right because they don’t yet feel the things that hold us back as adults.
+They swear, they take dumb risks, they get mad at each other, and they fall in love in that kid way, the kind that won’t last but the kind you need to experience to grow up.
+The kids in IT are more literally vulnerable than any of the other town’s inhabitants, but they seem to be the only ones capable of recognizing that the horrible things that happen in the movie aren’t right or acceptable, and they’re the only ones willing to take it upon themselves to do what’s right because they don’t yet feel or understand the things that typically hold us back as adults.
 Thematically there’s a strongly resonant authenticity in that and a true sadness that informs the movie as we watch Bill try desperately to find his lost brother when all of the adults have given up.
-I almost shed a tear at one point when Bill starts to realize how lost his brother is to him.
+I almost shed a tear at one point when Bill realizes how lost his younger brother really is.

 That almost overwhelming sense of sadness and sympathy, though, points a little bit to IT’s weakness as a horror movie because it’s not the scariest movie in the sense of bone-chilling terror.
 IT is very much a horror in the entertainment sense of the word, tuned specifically to be fun more than terrifying or dreadful.
 It’s a good time to be sure, but it won’t necessarily linger too long in your brain, its horrors lying primarily in just how striking the image of IT is as a sinister-looking clown.
 If you’re afraid of clowns and you have the desire to feel scared, the scares may work on you, but if you’re a little more discerning or horror-resistant, there’s not as much here.
-On the plus side, IT’s jump scares generally do feel earned, appropriately unnerving rather than just being startling, and some of the ideas in IT, something scary having been here all along and maybe waiting for you specifically, ready to jump out at you even though you think you’re just the observer watching a screen or reading a book, can work if you want them too.
-I should address that this is a funny movie too, but it’s not my kind of humour, so I’ll speak of it no more, motherf*ckers!
+On the plus side, IT’s jump scares generally feel earned, appropriately unnerving rather than just being startling, and some of the ideas in IT, that something scary has been here all along and it’s maybe been waiting for you specifically, ready to jump out at you even though you think you’re just an observer watching a screen or reading a book, work pretty well.
+I should address that this is a funny movie too, but it’s not really my kind of humour, so I’ll speak of it no more, motherf*ckers!

-Alongside films like Star Wars, Jaws, and Titanic, IT is a really great and really crowd-pleasing movie the likes of which the word “event” were made for.
+Alongside films like Star Wars, Jaws, and Titanic, IT is a really great and really crowd-pleasing movie the likes of which the word “event” were made.
 It’s exciting and fast, dramatic and intriguing, and a real movie person’s movie, very much designed to entertain but not necessarily fashioned in a way that sacrifices essential intelligence or further examination.
-If you’re interested in seeing IT at all, you should make sure to see it while it’s in theatres, and I don’t think there’s any way you’ll walk out without having been entertained.
+If you’re interested in seeing IT at all, you should make sure to see it while it’s in theatres.

-Every part of the Losers Club’s adventures in IT works as a truthful and genuine coming-of-age tale that draws you in, finds common ground with you, and makes you remember what it was like to be that young, and there’s something to be said for how well IT captures the naivete at the core of being a kid that’s necessary to stand up and stand together against the horrors that surround us every day, something that maybe can only happen at that age because it’s the one time in our lives where we’re closest to being equals rather than being divided by money or social status or illness or misfortune.
+Every part of the Losers Club’s adventures in IT works as a truthful and genuine coming-of-age tale that draws you in, finds common ground with you, and makes you remember what it was like to be that young, and there’s something to be said for how well IT captures the naivete at the core of being a kid that may be a necessary component of standing up and standing together against the horrors that surround us every day, something that maybe can only happen at that age because it’s the one time in our lives where we’re closest to being equals rather than being divided by money or social status or illness or misfortune.
 IT’s a great looking movie too, a real piece of pop art where you can imagine every shot giving a specific feeling even without having to know the greater context.

 Thom’s IT final score